Skip to main content

 Apple Watch Series 2 -- 42mm - Space Grey

-My Journey with the Apple Watch Series 2
+Two Years With the Apple Watch Series 2

 I took the plunge and picked up the 42mm Apple Watch Series 2 in Space Gray for $399.
 The Apple Watch looks and feels a lot better than I had anticipated, and it was worth the wait for the basic improvements like GPS and 50M water resistance in this second-generation release compared to the first.